 Fresno City Councilman Miguel Arias, family friend and chief defender of Arambula’s disciplinary methods.

 Nearly 20 million people were climate refugees in 2018, according to U.N. estimates.
 Internally dislocated people, from hurricane victims in Puerto Rico and the Virgin Islands to the firestorm victims in Paradise and Magalia, are already straining governmental relief systems in the U.S. Externally dislocated climate refugees, who must seek safety outside their own countries, are dying at the hands of uncaring brutes everywhere from the California-Mexico border to the Mediterranean.Continue reading The Politics of Parenting

-(This article was first published in the January 2019 edition of Community Alliance, http://www.alliance.com.)
+(This article first appeared in the April 2019 issue of Community Alliance magazine.)

 By Kevin Hall

 Few were downtown at Fresno city hall on a cold morning in late January to witness the new council fail its first real test of character.
 The one that matters most in city politics, it’s a single-question exam: Do developers still run this town?